NCAR/FastEddy-model/docs/binary_output.rst

    #--IO
    ioOutputMode = 1

 In this case, rank-wise binary output files.
 Personalize and use the batch submission script **/scripts/batch_jobs/fasteddy_convert_pbs_script_casper.sh** which will invoke a python script (**/scripts/python_utilities/post-processing/FEbinaryToNetCDF.py**) to convert the rank-wise binary files from each output timestep into a single aggregate netCDF output file per timestep.
-Users can run the following `conda activate` command if running on Casper:
+Users can run the following :code:`conda activate` command if running on Casper:

 .. code::